I am thinking of buying a home. What can I do to prepare for an initial mortgage meeting?

 10) Take advantage of the mortgage affordability calculators on most lenders websites.
 They will act as a guide for you.

-A meeting with your mortgage adviser is a great opportunity for you to seek expert help and advice in this very important phase of your life.
+Meeting with an experienced mortgage adviser is a great opportunity for you to seek expert help and advice during this very important phase of your life.
+At House and Holiday Home Mortgages, our mortgage advisers are able to advise our prospective customers on everything they need from finding the right lender to gathering the correct paperwork.